spinnytea/freecell/README.md

   - all not needed for stacking (rank-opp+1?) (e.g. 0222, 1333)
   - current rank + 1
   - current rank
+  - option to dis/enable until all cascades are in order (all are a single sequence, or all are ascending)
 - IDEA auto-solve gets faster the longer it runs
 - TODO can move cards during auto-solver, stops when it gets to a card the user has moved (can start with: stops as soon as a user does a thing)
 - IDEA toggle for: move stack as one vs animate in-between steps (stack moves vs each card moves)